udexon/Phoom/README.md

 <img src="https://github.com/udexon/Phoom/blob/master/room.png" width=600>

-We have also created a new function `procvid( alg )` based on the original `processVideo()` so that we can enter the command `procvid( alg )` where `alg` is the choice of algorithms (listed in `script.js`).
+We have also created a new function `procvid( alg )` based on the original `processVideo()` so that we can enter the command `procvid( alg )` where `alg` is the choice of algorithms (listed in `script.js`), which take a snapshot from the video stream, and process it with OpenCV functions (stored in `cv` object).

 The screenshot above shows the output of `procvid('canny')` in the bottom canvas (`id="cvs"`).

+3. We can now build up our background subtraction algorithm using this code base.

-3. You can just download the code from the directory above and unpack it in a path accessible by http server.
+4. You can just download the code from the directory above and unpack it in a path accessible by http server.

 ### Future Work